-Runcruit estimates Cross Country and Track & Field recruiting standards for hundreds of U.S. colleges.
-If you’re a high school runner interested in taking it to the next level, Runcruit can help you find teams that match your talents and show you what times you'll need to aim for to make their rosters.
+Runcruit estimates Cross Country and Track & Field recruiting standards for over a thousand U.S. colleges.
+If you’re a high school athlete interested in taking it to the next level, Runcruit can help you find teams that match your talents and show you what PR's to aim for to make their rosters.

 Why Runcruit?
 My pandemic story...

-I’m currently a senior in high school and distance runner on my school’s Varsity Cross Country and Track & Field teams.
-During the fall of my sophomore year, as my running times improved, I started to wonder if I had what it takes to run in college.
+As my running times improved during my sophomore year in high school, I started to wonder if I had what it takes to run in college.
 But finding this information online was next to impossible.
 And while a few schools did post their recruiting standards publicly, these weren’t necessarily good fits for me in other areas.

 How Runcruit Works

-When you enter your high school records into Runcruit, its prediction engine adjusts them according to average improvements between your grade and senior year, then compares the adjusted times with the senior year records of current and past college runners (93,000+ and counting).
+When you enter your high school PR's into Runcruit, its prediction engine adjusts them according to average improvements between your grade and senior year, then compares the adjusted results with performance data from current and past college athletes (280,000 and counting).
 An estimate is then made on an individual basis of your likelihood of being a recruit, walk-on, tryout, or neither, across your selection of colleges.

 What Runcruit Is Not

 Official.
 Just as websites that predict college admissions using GPA and test scores are not privy to the decision-making process inside admissions offices, Runcruit’s estimates are based on algorithms rather than specific insight into how coaches construct their recruiting classes.
 As such, have fun with the data, but do your own homework too!

 (currently running for a top D3 program)